mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are its pros and cons?
 - How do you spec a current sense resistor?
 What happens if it's too big/small?
 - Given a range of input currents and ADC input voltage range, find an apporpriate sense resistor value.
-- What's the difference between high-side and low-side current sensing?
+- What is the difference between high-side and low-side current sensing?
 What are the advantages/disadvantages of each?
 When do you need to use one vs the other?
 - How can you use drain-source measurements of a MOSFET to determine current?
 What are the pros and cons of this setup?

 ### Current Sense Ampliferies (CSA)
-- What's a current sense amplifer (CSA)?
+- What is a current sense amplifer (CSA)?
 - When do you need a CSA?
-- What's the difference between a CSA and a regular op-amp?
+- What is the difference between a CSA and a regular op-amp?
 - How do you spec a CSA?
 - Given a range of input currents, a sense resitor value, and ADC input voltage range, find an apporpriate CSA gain.